Lutheranism: Liturgy

-The predominant rite used by the Lutheran Churches is a Western one based on the Formula missae ("Form of the Mass") although other Lutheran liturgies are also in use, such as those used in the Byzantine Rite Lutheran Churches, such as the Ukrainian Lutheran Church and Evangelical Church of the Augsburg Confession in Slovenia.
+The predominant rite used by Lutheran churches is a Western one based on the Formula missae ("Form of the Mass"), although other Lutheran liturgies are also in use, such as those used in the Byzantine Rite Lutheran Churches, including the Ukrainian Lutheran Church and Evangelical Church of the Augsburg Confession in Slovenia, among others.
 Although Luther's Deutsche Messe was completely chanted except for the sermon, this is less common today.

 In the 1970s, many Lutheran churches began holding contemporary worship services for the purpose of evangelistic outreach.
 These services were in a variety of styles, depending on the preferences of the congregation.
 Often they were held alongside a traditional service in order to cater to those who preferred contemporary worship music.
 Today, a few Lutheran congregations have contemporary worship as their sole form of worship.
 Outreach is no longer given as the primary motivation; rather this form of worship is seen as more in keeping with the desires of individual congregations.
-In Finland, Lutherans have experimented with the St Thomas Mass and Metal Mass in which traditional hymns are adapted to heavy metal.
+In Finland, Lutherans have experimented with the St Thomas Mass and Metal Mass in which traditional hymns are adapted to heavy metal, with the Order of Mass preserved.
 Some Laestadians enter a heavily emotional and ecstatic state during worship.
 The Lutheran World Federation, in its Nairobi Statement on Worship and Culture, recommended every effort be made to bring church services into a more sensitive position with regard to cultural context.

-In 2006, both the Evangelical Lutheran Church in America (ELCA) and the Lutheran Church–Missouri Synod (LCMS), in cooperation with certain international English speaking church bodies within their respective fellowships, released new hymnals: Evangelical Lutheran Worship (ELCA) and Lutheran Service Book (LCMS).
+In 2006, both the Evangelical Lutheran Church in America (ELCA) and the Lutheran Church – Missouri Synod (LCMS), in cooperation with certain international English speaking church bodies within their respective fellowships, released new hymnals: Evangelical Lutheran Worship (ELCA) and Lutheran Service Book (LCMS).
 Along with these, the most widely used among English speaking congregations include: Evangelical Lutheran Hymnary (1996, Evangelical Lutheran Synod), The Lutheran Book of Worship (1978, Lutheran Council in the United States of America), Lutheran Worship (1982, LCMS), Christian Worship (1993, Wisconsin Evangelical Lutheran Synod), and The Lutheran Hymnal (1941, Evangelical Lutheran Synodical Conference of North America).
 In the Lutheran Church of Australia, the official hymnal is the Lutheran Hymnal with Supplement of 1986, which includes a supplement to the Lutheran Hymnal of 1973, itself a replacement for the Australian Lutheran Hymn Book of 1921.
-Prior to this time, the two Lutheran church bodies in Australia (which merged in 1966) used a bewildering variety of hymnals, usually in the German language.
+Prior to this time, the two Lutheran church bodies in Australia (which merged in 1966) used a variety of hymnals, mostly in the German language.
 Spanish-speaking ELCA churches frequently use Libro de Liturgia y Cántico (1998, Augsburg Fortress) for services and hymns.
 For a more complete list, see List of English language Lutheran hymnals.

+Kalendar

+Lutherans observe the liturgical kalendar, which consists of the cycle of liturgical days and seasons that determines when feast days, including celebrations of saints, are to be observed, and which portions of scripture are to be read.
+The kalendar features greater festivals, lesser festivals, and commemorations.
+The Lutheran Churches use a lectionary that enjoins appointed scripture readings for each day, which include an Old Testament reading, Psalm, Epistle reading, and Gospel reading.